rathbone1200cc/easy-async/README.md

 The error handler `callback` is called with two arguments: `(error, errorIndex)`.

-The `error` is the same error that was passed in to any task callback, or caught by a try/catch block, if `wrapWithTry` is specified as an option.
+The `error` is the same error that was passed in to any task callback or caught by a try/catch block (when `wrapWithTry` is specified as an option).

 The `errorIndex` is a count (starting at 1) of all errors encountered by this control object.
-For example, if easy-async is used to coordinate multiple tasks in parallel to respond to a web request, and several of the tasks generate errors, the `errorIndex` may be used to guarantee that the error handler will only attempt to respond once to that web request.
+As an example use case, easy-async may be used to coordinate multiple tasks in parallel when preparing a response to a single web request.
+Several of the tasks may generate errors - and the `errorIndex` may be used to guarantee that the error handler will only attempt to respond once to that web request.

 ## `changeDefaults(options)`